fuelphp-storage/event/readme.md

 ## Eventable objects

-PHP 5.4 gives us `traits`, an awesome way to share functionalities and allow for multiple inherritance.
-Models can become evenable when they use the `Fuel\Event\Eventable` trait.
+PHP 5.4 gives us `traits`, an awesome way to share functionalities and allow for multiple inheritance.
+Models can become eventable when they use the `Fuel\Event\Eventable` trait.
 Using it is pretty straight forward.

 ### Implementing the trait